zserge/jsmn/README.md

 **Note:** string tokens point to the first character after the opening quote and the previous symbol before final quote.
 This was made to simplify string extraction from JSON data.
+You can use 'jsmn_string()' from jsmn_string.h to convert a JSMN_STRING token to a c string.
+This translates in place the escaped characters into their utf8 representations.

 All job is done by `jsmn_parser` object.
 You can initialize a new parser using: